tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 # *Outside of the Cloud Computing*

-# 1. First things first, the border gateway
+# 1. First things first, the upstream router

-This lab have an Ubuntu acting as a firewall and two ethernet cards, with our WAN ISP attached to eth0, so, behind it (eth1), will sit the entire OpenStack infrastructure (i.e. "The Cloud").
+This lab have an Ubuntu acting as a "Provider Networking - Upstream SLAAC Router", withit have two ethernet cards, with our WAN ISP attached to eth0, and behind it (eth1), will sit the entire OpenStack infrastructure (i.e. "The Cloud", controllers, network and compute nodes, instances and regular servers).

 This Firewall Ubuntu might have the package **aiccu** installed, so, you'll have at least, one IPv6 /64 block to play with (if you don't have it native from your ISP already, get one from SixxS.net and start using it with **aiccu**).

-Also, if you go with IPv6, you'll probably need the package **radvd** installed here, so, you'll be able to advertise your IPv6 blocks within your LAN.
+Also, if you go with IPv6, you'll need the package **radvd** installed here, so, you'll be able to advertise your IPv6 blocks within your (V)LAN, including your Project's Instances.
 And, for the Ubuntu IPv6 clients (including future IPv6-Only Instances), you'll also need the package **rdnssd** to auto-configure the Instance's /etc/resolv.conf file according.

-For IPv6, this Ubuntu gateway will act as the "Provider Networking - upstream SLAAC Router", so, we'll be able to start testing the already implemented blueprint called "ipv6-provider-nets-slaac".

 ## 1.1.
 Gateway (Ubuntu 14.04.1)